efoster9/interactive-web/unit-2-intro-to-dom-manipulation-basics/U2LA1/U2LA1.md

 If you'd like time to collect their work, this would also be a good time.
 If you are not using Repl.it Teams for Education, a great way to collect projects quickly is a Google Form where they submit their link as well as any reflection questions.

-Before students leave, ask them to conplete the following task on an easily collectable paper:
+Before students leave, ask them to complete the following task on an easily collectable paper:

 **The Self Reflection Assessment**